“We can’t solve problems by using the same kind of thinking we used when we created them.” – Albert Einstein

 People are naturally resistant to change and prone to reverting back to their comfort zones.
 For this reason, it’s critical that they stick to the established process until they have internalized it.
 Once they prove their competence in the design thinking approach, give them the freedom to adapt it to their objectives and preferences.

-If you’re looking for new approaches to enhance your professional development and organizational growth, IESE’s “Creative Problem Solving: Implementing Design Thinking” program is for you.
+If you’re looking for new approaches to enhance your professional development and organizational growth, IESE’s “Creative Problem Solving: Implementing Design Thinking” online program is for you.
 Aimed at managers who oversee business development, talent management, strategic projects, customer service and innovation initiatives, the program explores problem-solving strategies applicable to a broad range of business challenges and contexts.
-The next edition will be held on IESE’s Barcelona campus from June 30-July 3, 2020.
+The next edition will be held online from June 23 to July 16, 2020.

 Written by business communicator and editor Suzanne Hogseth